Wine Tripping Through Vinho Verde

 But this fizzy old-school style of Vinho Verde wines, while loved, appreciated, and happily visited from time to time, is exactly that: a heart-warming nostalgic nod to the past.
 Nowadays, like building a beautiful new quilt from favourite pieces of old cloth, a new generation of winemakers are pushing boundaries and creating exciting wines from familiar grapes.

 There are more than 40 wine grapes grown in Vinho Verde, the lion’s share white, and of that there are about six dominating indigenous varieties: Alvarinho is king, of course, closely followed by Loureira, Avesso, Azal, Arinto, and Trajadura.
-For reds, there’s a few intriguing grapes, but one in particular caught my attention: the inky purple Vinhão, with both flesh and skin a hypnotizing violet, it’s a rare Teinturier Grape (there are only about 12 red flesh and skin grapes; the rest have white flesh and red skin.)
+For reds, there’s a few intriguing grapes, but one in particular caught my attention: the inky purple Vinhão, with both flesh and skin a hypnotizing violet, it’s a rare Teinturier Grape (a grape that is red in both skin and pulp.
+There are only about 12 of these red grapes in the world; the rest have white pulp and red skin.)
 The running joke is Vinhão wine is so deeply coloured, if you spill it on your clothes the only way to remove the stain is with scissors.
 The Portuguese serve it in white bowls, similar to latte bowls, so the sipper can really admire the swirling plum hue.